 Queensland Law Society's Legal Profession Awards shine a light on the exemplary efforts of Queensland's legal professionals.
 They provide the opportunity for outstanding solicitors, teams and organisations to showcase their ingenuity and contribution to both the legal profession and the broader community.
 The awards highlight our steadfast support of good law, good lawyers, for the public good.

-Applications are again accepted only via this online platform, which allows us to conduct a full review of every nomination before judging.
+Nominations are accepted only via this online platform, which allows us to conduct a full review of every nomination before judging.
 Each nomination will go through a detailed and independent review to assess merit, ensure the nomination form has been completed correctly, and that each submission clearly meets the strict criteria and guidelines of our awards.

 The award recognises the outstanding contribution, commitment and professionalism of an Accredited Specialist in the Queensland legal profession.